Service Design; Social Innovation — 2020

 The area to focus upon (converging)

-At this stage we started to fram our challenge, synthesising the finding to create 'How Might We' questions.
-Once each team member generated at least one HMW, we discussed it and chose the one that fit best the vision, circumstances, had the biggest potential to be implemented, and the greatest impact on the community.
+Framing of the challenge, and synthesising the findings to create focus and shared direction through 'How Might We' questions.
+Once the HMWs were generated, we discussed and chose the one that best fitted best the vision, circumstances, had the biggest potential to be implemented, and the greatest impact on the community.

 Apple Drawing Ideation